 Excessive alcohol consumption is a major risk factor for mental and physical ill health.
 13.2% of Renfrewshire's adult population reported drinking in excess of recommended limits in a given week.
 In the year to June 2014, the rate of alcohol related hospital admissions in Renfrewshire was 10.8 per 100,000 population, slightly higher than the Greater Glasgow and Clyde rate of 10.4.
-The rate of drug related hospital discharges has increased by 22% since 2009/10 in Renfrewshire.
+The rate of drug related hospital discharges has increased by 28% from 2012/13 to 2014/15 in Renfrewshire (1.22 to 1.57 per 100,000 population).

-4.7 Unpaid Care
+4.15 Unpaid Care

 Informal or unpaid care represents an important form of health care provision.
 It is usually provided in the community by family members or friends.
+Many children in Renfrewshire provide caring support to parents or other family members.

 The 2011 Census reported that 10% of people in Renfrewshire regularly provide unpaid care, with 3% providing more than 50 hours of unpaid care each week.
-Research published by Carers UK5 suggested that unpaid carers save the UK government £119 billion every year by providing care that might otherwise be delivered by statutory services.
+Research published by Carers UK suggested that unpaid carers save the UK government £119 billion every year by providing care that might otherwise be delivered by statutory services.

-The Scottish Government is currently progressing legislation which gives local authorities new duties in relation to carer support.
+The Scottish Government has passed the Carers (Scotland) Act 2016 which gives local authorities new duties in relation to carer support.
 The legislation has a significant financial impact, as it requires additional resources for assessment and care planning, and waives the right of local authorities to charge for services which provide support to a carer.